terkelg/awesome-creative-coding/README.md

 [<img src="https://github.com/terkelg/awesome-creative-coding/blob/master/logo.png?raw=true" align="right" width="85">](https://github.com/terkelg/awesome-creative-coding)

-> A curated list of **beginner-friendly** tools, resources and shiny things to get you started.
+> Carefully curated list of awesome creative coding resources primarily for beginners/intermediates.

+Creative coding is a type of computer programming in which the goal is to create something expressive instead of something functional.
+Interaction design, information visualization and generative art are all types of creative coding, which has become a household term describing artworks articulated as code.
+Programming art is a different discipline than programming systems, and this following list is a collection of resources to inspire you.

 *You might also like [Graphics resources](https://github.com/mattdesl/graphics-resources) and [Awesome OpenGL](https://github.com/eug/awesome-opengl).*